6 Best API Documentation Software Tools 2022: Reviews and Pricing

 - Focus on simplicity and ease of use.
-Developers shouldn't have to create code snippets for every added feature and the tool should integrate automatically with multiple third-party services.
+Developers shouldn't have to create code snippets for every added feature.
+The tool should integrate automatically with multiple third-party services.

 - Choose a platform that accommodates API documentation with several programming languages and syntax.

 - Check if the platform can display your API documentation and allow you to review it with key stakeholders.

 - Ensure the software can integrate an external search service such as Google Custom Search, Algolia, or Swiftype.

 - Confirm if the software leaves some budget open for third-party hosting and documentation services or if it offers an in-built deployment option.

 - Ensure that you get a platform that gives you technical leeway while still allowing you to make good API content.

 - Emphasize the design as the primary quality of documentation software when looking to subscribe.
 Good API design will allow developers to create more visually-appealing documents that better explain API capabilities.